Cost of Living in Indianapolis, IN [2025]

 Indianapolis is experiencing significant growth due to its incredible cost of living and job opportunities, though is still far less expensive than Chicago or New York City.
 Don't worry if you're unsure where to start and how to assess Indianapolis' cost of living.
 We put together a guide outlining the cost of living to help you figure out whether or not moving to Indianapolis is the right choice for you and your finances.

-Cost of Living in Indianapolis
+Cost of Living in Indianapolis, IN

 How Much Is Rent in Indianapolis?